libp2p/specs/pubsub/gossipsub/topic-streams.md

 ### Control Stream

 When this extension is negotiated, the original gossipsub stream becomes the control stream.
+Subscriptions, `IHAVE`, `IWANT`, `GRAFT`, `PRUNE`, `IDONTWANT`, `ControlExtensions`, and any other non-application RPC or control traffic MUST remain on this stream.

-Application messages (such as the `Message` or `PartialMessagesExtension` messages) MUST NOT be published on the control stream.
+A stream opened with protocol id `/gsts/v0beta` and identified by a `TopicRPCHeader` is a topic stream.
+Application publish payloads (`Message`, represented on the wire by `TopicScopedMessage`, and `PartialMessagesExtension`) MUST be sent on a topic stream and MUST NOT be published on the control stream.

 ### Topic Stream Header